IdaCy/Imperial_HPC_Training/README.md

 - ncpus for CPUs, ngpus for GPUs, mem for memory
 - walltime in HH:MM:SS
 - error logging with -e and output logging with -o
+- do not add comments into this section

 ## Virtualenvs on HPC